Arena of Nîmes

+During Roman times, the Arena of Nîmes functioned as an arena where gladiators battled each other and wild animals.
+The advent of early medieval Christianity marked the end of these events, prompting the transformation of the amphitheater into a fortress and subsequently a walled town.
+The 19th century saw the restoration of the arena, accompanied by the removal of houses that had been constructed inside it.

-Today, the Arena of Nîmes is the site of two annual bullfights during the Feria de Nîmes, and it is also used for other public events like the reenactment about antiquity "The great Roman Games" or concerts.
+Today, the Arena of Nîmes is the site of two annual bullfights during the Feria de Nîmes, and it is also used for other public events like the reenactment of antiquity "The great Roman Games" and for concerts.

 History

-Roman amphitheatres first appeared in Southern Italy in the second century BCE and were specifically designed for putting on spectacular combats between gladiators or animal fights, this new type of construction took the form of two theatres set face to face with an oval arena which allowed everyone, wherever they were sitting, to see the spectacles being acted out in the sand covering below, without danger of missing anything.
+Roman amphitheatres first appeared in Southern Italy in the second century BC and were specifically designed for putting on spectacular combats between gladiators or animal fights.
+This new type where of construction took the form of two theatres set face to face with an oval arena which allowed everyone, wherever they were sitting, to see the spectacles being acted out in the sand covering below, without danger of missing anything.

-At its high point, in the first and second centuries, the Roman Empire was a prosperous, urbanised society.
-In the third century CE, this stability was shattered by crisis.
+At its high point, in the first and second centuries, the Roman Empire was a prosperous, urbanized society.
+In the third century AD, this stability was shattered by crisis.
 The empire was torn apart by civil wars, the barbarians became more frightening and epidemics made the whole situation worse.
 As gladiatorial fighting was an urban phenomenon, it declined at the same time as the cities.

-From the fourth century, the city of Nîmes began to retract and strengthen its defences.
+From the fourth century, the city of Nîmes began to retract and strengthen its defenses.
 The arcades of the amphitheatre were blocked up and the monument became an important part of the defence of Nîmes.
 A large number of people from the town took refuge inside the former amphitheatre that had now become a fortified castle.
 It suffered several sieges, but the amphitheatre has proved its very effective defence.
 In 725, Arabs from Spain annihilated the Visigoth kingdom by taking control of Nîmes.
-Thirty years later, they, in turn, were hunted out by the Franks, who finally settled in Nîmes.
+Thirty years later, they, in turn, were driven out by the Franks, who themselves finally settled in Nîmes.
 However, the city was now only a shadow of its former Roman self.